AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 all the invariants.

 To make sure the invariants enforced, any other objects outside of an aggregate are not allowed to directly reference any object inside the aggregate except for the aggregate root.
+If an object inside an aggregate was directly changed, it could skip some of the the business rules applied by the aggregate root.

-For example to add approve behaviour for the purchase order aggregate, where managers have different approval limits we may end up with the following code:
+To create a purchase order aggregate root with a method for approval from different managers with different approval limits, we could end up with code that looks like this:

 ```csharp
 public class PurchaseOrder